Anandshrey/-CyberAttack-Prediction-using-Deep-Learning-Models/README.md

-# Vulnerability Test
+#  CyberAttack Prediction using Deep Learning Models

 ## Overview
-This repository contains the python code for the classification of network traffic data using LSTM (Long Short Term Memory) with
+This repository contains the Python code for the classification of network traffic data using LSTM (Long Short Term Memory) with
 CNN (Convolutional Neural Network) model.
 The supervised machine learning model classifies the network traffic records as Normal or Anomalous.

 ## Dataset